-ADA is determined by school districts three times per calendar year: in December ("First Period ADA") and April ("Second Period ADA") of each fiscal year and in July of the following fiscal year ("Annual ADA").
+ADA') and April ("Second Period ADA") of each fiscal year and in July of the following fiscal year ("Annual ADA").
 Revenue limit calculations are adjusted annually in accordance with a number of factors designed primarily to provide cost of living increases and to equalize revenues among California school districts of similar type (i.e., unified school districts, high school districts or elementary school districts) and size (e.g., large or small),

 The calculation of the amount of State aid a school district is entitled to receive each year is basically a five-step process.
 First, the prior year district revenue limit per ADA is established, with recalculations as are necessary for adjustments for equalization or other factors.
 Second, the adjusted prior year revenue limit per ADA is inflated according to formulas based on the implicit price deflator for government goods and services and the statewide average revenue limit per ADA for school districts.

 During this phase, a deficit factor may be applied to the base revenue limit if so provided in the State Budget Act.
-Third, the current year's revenue limit per ADA for each school district is multiplied by such school district adjustment the current or prior year.
-Fourth, revenue limit add-ons are calculated for each school district adjustments, meals for needy pupils and small school district transportation, and are added to the revenue limit for each qualifying school district.
+Third, the current year's revenue limit per ADA for each school district is multiplied by such school district's ADA for either the current or prior year.
+Fourth, revenue limit add-ons are calculated for each school district if such school district qualified for the add-ons.
+Add-ons include the necessary small school district adjustments, meals for needy pupils and small school district transportation, and are added to the revenue limit for each qualifying school district.
 Finally, local property tax revenues are deducted from the revenue limit to arrive at the amount of State aid to which each school district is entitled for the current year.